codeo-za/segmenta/README.md

 ## What does it do?

 Provides a mechanism for storing and retrieving sets of numbers quickly as well as performing operations with those sets.
-Currently (sort-of) supported are:
+Currently supported are:
 - `and`: produce the set C of numbers which are in both A and B
     - [ 1, 2, 3 ] and [ 2, 3, 4 ] = [ 2, 3 ]
 - `or`: produce the set C of numbers which are in either A or B